Post

 • If x or y are reference types, they might be modified

-• The return value depends on all arguments
+• The return value depends on every argument

 1